Sue-Mir/Module5_Capstone/README.md

 Which period of time resulted in the strongest predictors when running timeseries train test splits separated into the following periods: BEFORE Covid19, FIRST MONTH Covid19, DURING Covid19 and BEFORE and AFTER Covid19?

 Which US Covid19 daily case moving averages showed the strongest relationship with the US Nasdaq moving averages by Linear Regression.
-Moving averages were calculated weekly from 7 days to 28days for both types of data.
+Moving averages were calculated weekly from 7 days to 28 days for both types of data.

 ## Conclusions